Sonia Ahmed

 Sonia Ahmed (Urdu: سونیا احمد) (born 23 August 1980) as Sonia Iqbal Ahmed, is a Kuwait-born Canadian Pakistani and founder of Miss Canada Pakistan Inc., now known as Miss Pakistan World, Mr. Pakistan World and Mrs. Pakistan World that were first held in 2002 in Toronto, Ontario, Canada.

-In 2021, she established the Miss Trans Pakistan pageant.
+She established the Miss Pakistan pageant on the soil of Pakistan in 2020 and crowned the first girl in Pakistan and in 2021, she established the Miss Trans Pakistan pageant.
+Since 2020, the pageant is held in Lahore, Pakistan.

 Biography

-Sonia Ahmed was born in Kuwait to Arain Punjabi father from Lahore, Punjab and mother is from Karachi, Sindhi.
-She spent her childhood in Kuwait and did her high school and university in Ottawa, Canada.
+Sonia Ahmed was born in Kuwait to Arain Punjabi father from Lahore, Punjab and mother is from Karachi, Sindh.
+She spent her childhood in Kuwait and did her high school and university in Ottawa, Ontario.
+She graduated from the University of Ottawa.
 Ahmed is a certified accountant.
-She views herself as a progressive working to liberate Pakistani women and showcase the beauty and talent of the new Pakistani generation.
+She views herself as a patriot and progressive Pakistani working to liberate Pakistani women by opening different avenues and showcase the beauty and talent of the new Pakistani generation.
+She is known to create the pageant industry of Pakistan through Miss Pakistan World, Mrs. Pakistan, Miss Earth Pakistan, Miss Grand Pakistan, Miss Pakistan Universal, Ms. Pakistan, Mr. Pakistan and Miss Trans Pakistan events.

 Career

-Pakistan's Pageant Industry
+Pakistan's pageant industry

 In 2002, Ahmed created a beauty pageant called Miss Canada Pakistan and changed its name to Miss Pakistan World in 2006.
 She created Mrs. Pakistan World in 2007, for married women of Pakistani descent.
-She created Mr Pakistan World in 2011, and moved the event to New Jersey, USA in 2014.
+She created Mr. Pakistan World in 2011, and moved the event to New Jersey, USA in 2014.
+From 2002-2019 the Miss Pakistan pageant was held in Toronto, Ontario.

+Ahmed has sent contestants to pageants like Miss Grand International, Miss Earth, Miss International, Miss Supranational and many mid level and minor competitions around the world.
+Her participation as the National Director of Pakistan created the pageant industry for Pakistan through Miss Pakistan World, Miss Pakistan Universal, Miss Grand Pakistan, Mrs. Pakistan World, Miss Earth Pakistan and Miss Trans Pakistan.

+During Covid, the pageant was virtually brought in Lahore, Pakistan and since then has been held in Pakistan.
 In 2020, Ahmed, brought the pageant to Lahore, Pakistan where the first Miss Pakistan World was crowned on the soil of Pakistan, Areej Chaudhary.
-After, alomost 20 years of holding the pageant in the USA and Canada, girls from the soil of Pakistan were being accepted.

-On May 25, 2021, during the pandemic, Ahmed created the first Miss Trans Pakistan for trans women of Pakistani descent and the first trans girl to be crowned was Shyraa Roy.
+Since 2020, the pageant is held in Lahore, Pakistan.